Skip to content

 • Mid-range city hotel: commonly 200 to 350 lei for a double, drifting higher in Brasov and central Bucharest during peak weekends and lower in the smaller Transylvanian towns and out of season.

-The pattern to know: prices are not uniform across the country.
+The pattern to know: prices aren’t uniform across the country.
 Bucharest and the honeypot mountain towns like Brasov and Sinaia charge the most, especially on summer weekends when locals drive up from the capital; Sibiu, Cluj, Timisoara and the villages are noticeably gentler.
 A private room split two ways often costs each person less than a dorm bed, so couples and pairs almost always sleep better and cheaper than they expect.
 It pays to compare accommodation a few weeks out, because the good-value places in the centre book up first.

 Food: how little you can eat well on